borocode/borocode.github.io/content/posts/dates-are-messed-up.md

 draft: false
 ---

 Not sure why but the created and updated dates are not working correctly.
 Will troubleshoot some other time.

+edit- just kidding.
+Got it working.
+Blog is live at borocode.github.io (or it should be).......